leanprover/elan/README.md

 # Installation

-**Linux/OS X/Cygwin/MSYS2/git bash/...**: Run the following command in a terminal and follow the printed instructions:
+**Linux/OS X/Cygwin/MSYS2/git bash/...**: Run the following command in a terminal:

 ```bash
 curl https://raw.githubusercontent.com/Kha/elan/master/elan-init.sh -sSf | sh
 ```

-Alternatively, **any supported platform**: Grab the [latest release](https://github.com/Kha/elan/releases/latest) for your platform, unpack it, run it in a terminal, and follow the printed instructions.
+Alternatively, **any supported platform**: Grab the [latest release](https://github.com/Kha/elan/releases/latest) for your platform, unpack it, and run it in a terminal.

+The installation will tell you where it will install elan to (`~/.elan` by default), and also ask you about editing your shell config to extend `PATH`. elan can be uninstalled via `elan uninstall`, which should revert these changes.

 # Prerequisites